 English language fees vary considerably and the costs will depend on what is included in the course, where it is and the content.
 Be wary of courses that seem very cheap, as they may not be accredited and therefore may not offer a quality course.

 Some EU students who do not qualify for the free fees programme may still be able to benefit from various other schemes and grants, such as the Student Grant which can help towards costs of higher education, along with a number of scholarships from specific institutions.
 Some EU students may also qualify for a maintenance grant to help with living costs.

 There are limited opportunities for financial aid or scholarships for other non-Irish students studying in Ireland.
 Some individual institutions in Ireland offer scholarships - contact them directly to ask about this or see the Education Ireland website.
 You may also be able to access financial help from the government or organisations within your own country.

-You can find more information about fees, grants and scholarships, at Student Finance - Ireland.
+You can also find more information about fees, grants and scholarships on Student Finance - Ireland.